-- Do not have important conversations via Facebook, E-mail, Text, etc. This goes for the summer and beyond.
-They are all great ways to communicate. . . but all too often your tone and attitude can be misinterpreted online.
+- Do not have important conversations via social media, email, text, etc. This goes for the summer and beyond.
+They are all great ways to communicate, though all too often tone and attitude can be misinterpreted online.

 - MOVE IN DAY – Do NOT rush to the room and be the first one there just so you can claim space.
 This is a shared room and coming in to lay claim to “your” space is not a good way to start a relationship.
 Remember you are going to be living with these people the entire year.

-- Read the Roommate Contract and start to think about how you would answer those questions.
+- Read the Roommate Contract (pdf) and start to think about how you would answer those questions.